jacobmarks/ten-weeks-of-plugins/README.md

 - 📥 Plugin Installer
 - 🏷️ Label Importer
 - ❗ Outlier Detection
-- 🏃 Active Learning
+- 🕸️ Directed Acyclic Graph for Data Lineage Management
 - 🖍️ Pre-labeling
 - 🔍 Hybrid (semantic + keyword) search
-- 🤿 Mask smoothing routines
+- - 🌊 Drift Detection

 **Contribute 💡 Ideas** : Feel free to submit a PR or Issue, or message me directly if you have more ideas for plugins!